rbms-bsc/DCRMR/_pages/Title/Title-proper.md

 ### 1.21.372 One or more expressions not named on the preferred source of information

-<a name="1.21.372.1">1.21.372.1</a> If the manifestation has no collective title, and one or more expressions contained in the manifestation are not named on the preferred source of information: transcribe the title and [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/) from the preferred source of information, and name the other work(s) in a contents note (see [Note on manifestation, 9.3.32](/DCRMR/additional-notes/Note-on-manifestation/#9332-contents-notes)) or make a separate description for each separately titled expression, linking the separate descriptions with “With” notes (see [Issued with, 9.34.3.1](/DCRMR/additional-notes/Issued-with/#9.34.3.1)) or devise a collective title for the whole manifestation, preferably in the language and script of the cataloging agency, and use this devised title, enclosed in square brackets, as the title proper.
+<a name="1.21.372.1">1.21.372.1</a> If the manifestation has no collective title, and one or more expressions contained in the manifestation are not named on the preferred source of information, either:

+a) Transcribe the title and [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/) from the preferred source of information, and name the other expressions(s) in a contents note (see [Note on manifestation, 9.3.32](/DCRMR/additional-notes/Note-on-manifestation/#9332-contents-notes))

+b) Make a separate description for each separately titled expression, linking the separate descriptions with “With” notes (see [Issued with, 9.34.3.1](/DCRMR/additional-notes/Issued-with/#9.34.3.1))

+c) Devise a collective title for the whole manifestation, preferably in the language and script of the cataloging agency, and use this devised title, enclosed in square brackets, as the title proper

 >Example:
 ><CITE>[Acts of Parliament enacted in 1732]</CITE>